COMBAT OPTIONS

 A ‘natural 20’ on a melee attack roll adds an additional 1-6 damage to the victim, at the risk of the attacker’s weapon breaking [7VoZ].
 This stacks with any extra damage the character is entitled to.

-The attacker must, after determining how much damage the defender took, immediately make a saving throw for their weapon against ‘crushing blow’, as per Appendix B in 7VoZ’s Supplement I : Book of Spells.
-Failure means the weapon has broken.
+The attacker must, after determining how much damage the defender took, immediately make a ‘save vs. breakage’ roll, as per that specific weapon’s inherent quality.
+Failure means the weapon has broken and must be discarded.

 Please note that a ‘natural 20’ is not an automatic hit!
 It is sometimes impossible to hit an opponent.